NurbolLampert/CourseReview/README.md

 Thomas Arnold - ybn4aq

-Run on IntelliJ along with downloaded JavaFX
+Run on IntelliJ along with downloaded JavaFX and sqlite3